Emerging Technologies Are Keeping Pests Further From Your Home

 What Do Drones and Pest Control Have In Common?

-You wouldn’t think that a drone would have a purpose in the pest control industry, but people are finding all sorts of uses for these automated flying machines and pest control does happen to be one of the uses.
-Combining a drone with a pest that has been known to eradicate other pests is proving to be very beneficial to students at the University of Queensland in Australia.
+You wouldn’t think that a drone would have a purpose in the pest control industry, but people are finding all sorts of uses for these automated flying machines, and pest control is one of the uses.
+Combining a drone with a pest known to eradicate other pests proves beneficial to students at the University of Queensland in Australia.

 There are a few species of mites in Australia that can completely devastate entire crops very quickly.
 Combating these problematic mites with pesticides can be difficult.
 Combating them with other mites is not so difficult.
-The real problem is trying to determine the best way to get the good bugs out there where the bad bugs are.
+The real problem is determining the best way to get the good bugs out there where the nasty bugs are.
 This is where drone technologies come into play.

 The Outcome Looks Promising

 The final results allowed students to drop concentrated amounts of good bugs into areas where the bad bugs were destroying crops.
 While this concept of delivering good bugs is still in its infancy, it appears to be working very well.